cloudron-io/Haraka/docs/plugins/queue/smtp_forward.md

 are only honored for SMTP connections with a single recipient or SMTP connections where every recipient host is identical.

-enable\_outbound can be set to false on a per-domain level to disable forwarding for specific domains.
+enable\_outbound can be set on a per-domain level to control forwarding for specific domains.

     # default SMTP host